koii-network/docs/koii/faq/faq.md

 2. Also, you can easily transfer your koii tokens from your koii node application to your Finnie wallet.
 And then transfer them to your new account and keep mining.

-3. Additionally, they can follow this tutorial: https://docs.spheron.network/rest-api/#creating-an-access-token to get a new one and manually insert it.
+3. Additionally, they can follow this tutorial: [Click Here](https://docs.spheron.network/rest-api/#creating-an-access-token) to get a new one and manually insert it.

 ## Q: I accidentally clicked on the devnet. how can I open again my koii app/node?